angelisgiorgos/RegionalAQDatasets/README.md

 This repository contains the data and source code used to produce the results of the paper

+Data can be downloaded from here: [dataset link](https://zenodo.org/records/10579172)

 ## About
 ![model architecture_process.png](assets%2Fmodel%20architecture_process.png)